nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 4. PROperty saves the updated details.

-5. PROperty confirms that the person's details have been updated.
+5. PROperty confirms that the client's details have been updated.

    Use case ends.

 **Extensions**

 - 1a.
-The specified person does not exist.
+The specified client does not exist.

   - 1a1.
 PROperty shows an error message.